Glasgow-College-UESTC/ip-lectures/2024/lecture 2 - Let's C.md

 # The Header 🎓

 - The example program uses the `printf` function
-- We need to include extra files before we *compile* the code
+- We need to include extra files before we *compile* the code to inform the compiler of the available set of functions
 - `#include` tells the compiler to copy and paste in the given file
 - This example `#include`s the standard IO (input/output) library function definitions
 - `#` denotes a preprocessor directive